sionamb/sionamb.github.io/README.md

 ## Other Functionalities:
   - CSS media queries are used to make the site screen adaptive
   - Various sections have a glow effect when hovered over (using CSS)
+  - Several different types of buttons with hover effects

 ## Credits: